pforret/jekyll.forret.com/_posts/2004/2004-11-01-its-the-latency-stupid.md

 > The speed of light in fibre is 300 x 10^6 m/s * 0.66 = 200 x 10^6 m/s.
 > The one-way delay to Boston is 4320 km / 200 x 10^6 m/s = 21.6ms.
 > The round-trip time to Boston and back is 43.2ms.
-> The current ping time from Stanford to Boston over today&#8217;s Internet is about 85ms:
+> The current ping time from Stanford to Boston over today's Internet is about 85ms:

 ```
 [cheshire@nitro]$ ping -c 1 lcs.mit.edu